 How do I adopt from AMA?

 Find a pet that you're interested in and fill out the adoption application.
 We will get back to you within 72 hours.
 Before you apply for adoption, make sure to check a pet’s STATUS.
-If it says "ending adoption," that means that the pet is in the process of being adopted (waiting for final medical or behavioral clearance) and is no longer available.
+If it says "pending adoption," that means that the pet is in the process of being adopted (waiting for final medical or behavioral clearance) and is no longer available.

 What materials do I need to start the adoption process?

 You'll need proof of your current address, and up-to-date ID, permission from your landlord (if applicable) and 2 references from your friends, co-workers, vet.

 Who is responsible for spay/neuter?